The practical outcome of this thesis consists of two applications - !scribble and !scribble-import.

 !scribble works like the rock’n’roll guitar-player’s battery of effect devices.
 There is an input – an accord or a mouse movement – an effect-widget producing an output - sometimes again interconnected with a patch cord to another electronic gadget – and in the end some outcome: a trembling loudspeaker or a fascinatingly moving sprite.

-The application is intended as a tool for users in education and production.
-Its target group consists mainly of designers interested in interactivity and motion.
 A basic knowledge of mathematics is recommended but !scribble can be used as well as a tool to visualize math in an educational context.
 After some examples are shown or the basic principles were explained, most users will be able to start building their own applications.

 As a starting point, the examples provided and included in the distribution are quite efficient to give an overview of the tool’s features and power.
 Additionally, within the application, tooltips act as guidance for the user.